mikecann/mikes-mirror/README.md

 # Mikes Mirror

-This is my mirror project based on Typescript and react...
+This is my mirror project based on Typescript and react.